pungtas/DApps.tyron/PST/README.md

 - Swap $ZIL for $PST and distribute: the Proxy makes this call to the Implementation, so the latter executes a swap on ZilSwap, exchanging the amount of $ZIL sent by the Originator for $PST.
 Therefore, the profit-sharing community generates demand for the profit-sharing token directly on ZilSwap.

-### Wrapped token transitions
+### Wrapped-token transitions

 A wrapped PST has no Minters since every new PST is a wrap of an existing token.

-- Mint: to create a wrapped token, the Originator must first increase the allowance of the Implementation as the Spender of the initial token.
-Then the Implementation will execute a ```Transfer From``` transition to itself, create the wrapped tokens and send them to the Beneficiary.
+- Mint: to create this kind of profit-sharing token, the Originator must first increase the allowance of the xPST Implementation as the Spender of the wrapped token.
+Then the Implementation will execute a ```Transfer From``` transition to itself, create the PSTs and send them to the Beneficiary.

+> On the current version, the xPST Implementation holds the tokens that got wrapped.
+It could also send them to the Admin or a DAO smart contract.

+- Upgrade implementation: by calling this transition, the Admin can transfer all tokens that got wrapped by the profit-sharing community to the new xPST Implementation address.

+- Update token address: transaction submitted by the Admin to update the address of the token to get wrapped by the profit-sharing community.

+- Update demanded token: the demanded token is the one to be bought on ZilSwap by ```Swap $ZIL for $PST and distribute``` transition.
+By submitting an  ```Update Demanded Token``` transition, the Admin can set the demanded token to the profit-sharing token (PST Proxy) or the token that the PSC wraps.

-- Burn: any user can burn their balance of PST which means transferring the initial token back to them (i.e. the Implementation executes a ```Transfer``` of the initial token to the Originator).
+- Burn: any user can burn their balance of PST which means unwrapping and transferring the token back to them (i.e. the xPST Implementation executes a ```Transfer``` to the Originator).

-- Swap $ZIL for $PST and distribute: the Proxy makes this call to the Implementation, so the latter executes a swap on ZilSwap, exchanging the amount of $ZIL sent by the Originator for the initial token.
-Then, the Implementation wraps these tokens, minting new wrapped profit-sharing tokens.
-A different version of this Implementation could swap $ZIL for the $PST instead.
+- Swap $ZIL for $PST and distribute: the PST Proxy makes this call to the xPST Implementation, so the latter executes a trade on ZilSwap, exchanging the amount of $ZIL sent by the Originator for the demanded token.
+When the demanded token is not the PST, the xPST Implementation buys the token from ZilSwap and wraps them to mint new profit-sharing tokens.

 ## Acknowledgements